HubTou/PNU/README.md

 * All commands need to be [PEP 8](https://www.python.org/dev/peps/pep-0008/) compliant (which you can check with [pylint](https://www.pylint.org/)).
 * Provide a script for testing the new command against the installed one
 * Test execution under Windows
+* Eventually, use [Black](https://github.com/psf/black), "The Uncompromising Code Formatter", to format your code in a standard way.